 - Let the Spooky Candy Eyes dry completely in front of a fan.
 The fan will give them a nice shine on top.
 Who says spooky eyes can’t be sparkly!

-- When I say let the eyes dry completely I mean let them dry as dry as a desert that hasn’t seen rain in 100 years kind of dry.
+- When I say let the eyes dry completely I mean let them dry as a dessert that hasn’t seen rain in 100 years kind of dry.
 If you store them while they’re wet they won’t stay fresh.
-It takes mine a few days to really, really dry.
+It takes my royal icing a few days to really, really dry.